kiko-g/feup-esof/README.md

 > **Normal Flow**:
 > 1. The attendee turns internet and gps connection on.
 > 2. The attendee presses map button.
-> 3. The application aquires his position.
+> 3. The application acquires his position.
 > 4. The application shows the map.
-> 5. The attendee knows is postion.
+> 5. The attendee knows their position.
 >
 > **Alternate Flows and Exceptions**:
 > The user is not in FEUP -> The application must give a warning and show map without position.